WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Inside VPC

-- **YOU CAN PLACE LAMBDA INSIDE A VPC SUBNET**.
-The **subnet HAS TO BE PRIVATE though**.
+- **you can attach the lambda to a vpc**.
+Based on your needs, the associated subnets should be either private or public.
 If you want to make sure that your lambda within VPC can access internet **place NAT gateway within your public subnet**.
 This is because **lambdas have ENI assigned that never gets public IP**.

 * since Lambdas needs ENI, you might hit **throttling when there are not enough ENIs for given lambda container**.
 The limit is **350 ENIs per region**.
 When that throttling happens you will se an `ec2` related throttling message.